21st Century Apologetics: Diplomacy through Conversations

 This strategy is more like skilled diplomacy than heated debate or armed combat.
 Knowing what we believe is only half the preparation; knowing how to share the truth in a conversational way makes us effective ambassadors for the Kingdom.

-If you would like training in either area, please consider these special courses offered this summer:
+If you would like training in either area, please consider one of these courses:

-Apologetic Issues for Cross-Cultural Engagement (undergraduate course, open to current high school students) – meets online from June 24 – August 18, 2019.
+- Apologetic Issues for Cross-Cultural Engagement (undergraduate course, open to current high school students)

 Follow one of these steps if you are interested in registering and you are not yet a GCD student: